destrex271/UCS505-Final-Project/README.md

-# PacMan Clone in OpenGL
+# Piranha Escape in OpenGL

 ## Compilation

+There are two alternatives you can use for running this project:
 To compile this project use:

 ```bash